ericmeltzer/disaster-survival-manual/earthquake_safety.md

 Secure any important loose items in your home.
 You can use "quake putty", a reusable putty adhesive, to hold objects down, so they don't fall during an earthquake.
 You may want to do this with expensive items such as antiques and electronics.

+### Children
+Go over and practice what they should do during an earthquake: Drop, Cover, and Hold on.
+Identify areas in your house where they will be safe.
+Tell kids that they should get safe and stay there, and you will come and find them.
+They should absolutely not attempt to come find you during an earthquake.
+Especially at night, they should stay in their bed, cover their head with a pillow, and you will come to them.

 ## During an Earthquake
 ###Drop, Cover, Hold on